vrijune/web-dev-js4-api/README.md

 Web Self-Practice Exercise 09 &ndash; Advanced JavaScript & AJAX
 ==========

-Exercise 1 &ndash; Familiarising Yourself with AJAX, Fetch and Async Functions with Await
+Exercise 1 &ndash; Familiarising with AJAX, Fetch and Async Functions with Await
 ==========

 This is a very quick activity.
 The goal is to observe how a fetch request works and how to access the data.
 Open the HTML page for Exercise 1 and